What Is The Foreign Investment Review Board (FIRB)?

 The only exception to this is if you’re an Australian citizen, a Permanent Resident or an NZ citizen.

-Fees can vary depending on the value of the residential property or land that you want to purchase:
+Fees can vary depending on the value and type of the residential property or land that you want to purchase:

 Typically, residential land will cost less than the fees for buying a business, commercial property or farmland.